Sullivan County employee tests positive for COVID-19

-An employee of the Sullivan County Trustee’s Office has tested positive for COVID-19, marking the first case of the illness within a county office, according to an email statement sent Thursday by Sullivan County Mayor Richard Venable.
+BLOUNTVILLE, Tenn. — An employee of the Sullivan County Trustee’s office tested positive for COVID-19, marking the first case within a county office, according to county Mayor Richard Venable.

-The statement, which was sent just before 4:30 p.m., said the employee had received confirmation of the positive test result several hours ago.
-It also said that two other employees have been tested and have not received their results yet.
+In a Thursday afternoon statement, Venable said the employee received confirmation of the positive test several hours earlier.
+He added that two other employees have been tested and have not received their results.

-“The Sullivan County Regional Health Department has been notified and will actively pursue tracing of the recent activities of the employees,” the statement said.
+“The Sullivan County Regional Health Department has been notified and will actively pursue tracing of the recent activities of the employees,” the release states.
 “No other employees have exhibited symptom[s] but will be monitored.”

-The statement said the Trustee’s office will stay indefinitely closed as a safety precaution.
-If anyone needs to do urgent business with the office, they’ll find instructions and a drop box posted outside the office, the statement added.
+The office will be closed indefinitely as a safety precaution.
+Those who have urgent business with the office can find instructions and a drop box posted outside the office at the courthouse in Blountville, according to the release.

 “All our county offices have adopted measures which protect the health of the public and our employees as they have conducted essential business,” Venable said in the statement.
 “We will be reviewing our procedures and protocols to ensure that we’re up to date on best practices.”

-Venable said the employee began to experience symptoms associated with COVID-19 after returning to work at the County Courthouse, where the Trustee’s office is located.
-He said that the employee got tested and began quarantining at home early this week, as soon as they exhibited those symptoms.
+Venable said the employee began to experience symptoms after returning to work, was tested and began quarantining at home early this week.

-Additionally, Venable said he thought the employee was a female, since there aren’t any men working in the Trustee’s office, and said the two other employees awaiting test results also work for the Trustee’s office.

-Venable added that the entire Sullivan County Courthouse will also be closed to the public on Monday until at least noon, and potentially the whole day, as the health department investigates the issue.
+The entire Sullivan County Courthouse will also be closed to the public until at least noon Monday, and potentially the whole day, as the Health Department investigates.

 “We want to limit access to the public until we know exactly where we are, do we have any other folks ill in any other offices,” Venable said.

-Venable said that there isn’t a formal testing program in place for employees, but that employees “all know they can go to the health department and be tested.”
+There isn’t a formal testing program in place for employees, but they “all know they can go to the health department and be tested,” he said.

-The mayor said he felt confident there wouldn’t be an outbreak caused by the positive case because of the safety protocols the various departments inside the courthouse have been using.
+The mayor said he felt confident there wouldn’t be an outbreak caused by the positive case because of the safety protocols the various departments have been taking.

-Venable added that each department in the courthouse has also been checking employees’ temperatures at the start of each work day.
-He said he expects to have more details about the situation on Monday.
+Venable added that each department has also been checking employees’ temperatures at the start of each work day.
+He said he expects to have more details Monday.

-“We’re going to do everything we can to make sure the public is protected when they come to the courthouse,” he said.

 Post a comment as